SkiFire13/master-thesis/chapters/background.typ

 = Background

 In this chapter we give an overview of the theoretical background used in the rest of this thesis.

-We will first define orders, lattices and monotone functions, which will be the fundamentals for properly defining systems of fixpoint equations, which is what we are actually interested in.
-We will then give a brief introduction on parity games and how they can be used to characterize the solutions of a system of fixpoint equations, followed by the theory behind two algorithms used to solve them.
+We will first define what is a system of fixpoint equations and what is its solution, along with any concept needed for this.
+We will then give a brief introduction to parity games and how to efficiently characterize the solution of a system of fixpoint equations using a parity game.
+Finally we will introduce two algorithms used to solve parity games which we will be using later on.

 #include "./background/1-lattices-tuples.typ"
 #include "./background/2-fixpoint-system.typ"